pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 Thus, when data event occurs matching the conditions expressed in the CQ query predicate, then an event will be returned with the data.

-For more details on Pivotal GemFire CQ, see the GemFire [User Guide](http://gemfire.docs.pivotal.io/95/geode/developing/continuous_querying/chapter_overview.html).
+For more details, see the GemFire documentation section on [Continuous Querying](http://gemfire.docs.pivotal.io/geode/developing/continuous_querying/chapter_overview.html).

-For more details on how to use Pivotal GemFire CQ in your Spring Boot applications see [here](https://docs.spring.io/spring-data/gemfire/docs/current/reference/html/#bootstrap-annotation-config-continuous-queries).
+For more details on how to use Pivotal GemFire CQ in your Spring Boot applications see [Configuring Continuous Queries](https://docs.spring.io/spring-data/gemfire/docs/current/reference/html/#bootstrap-annotation-config-continuous-queries).

-#### Known Issues
+## Known Issues

 * You must run _Spring Boot_ version 2.0.0.RELEASE or above.
     * If using the Gradle plugin, you will need to change the Spring Boot plug-in from `spring-boot` to `org.springframework.boot`.